AlaaKH123/DevOps-NodeAPP-Image/README.md

-# DevOps-NodeAPP
-Instrucation to run the image :
+# Instrucation to run the image :

- CD "repo where the files are set"
+$CD "repo where the files are set"

 $ docker build -t nodeimage:V1 .   // to give the image V1 as a tag

 $ docker images

 REPOSITORY                    TAG       IMAGE ID       CREATED          SIZE nodeimage                     V1        610a41abbb57   26 minutes ago   1GB